 - Facilitate “on-site” sabbaticals.
 If you are affiliated full-time, you might consider spending a couple of weeks a year at the home office.
 Beyond the challenge of organizing proper a work space, this could allow far-flung colleagues to interact in-person for an extended period of time.
 This could do wonders for both team-building and strategy concerns.

 - Join a co-working space.
 Co-working is the perfect solution if you miss the “goings on” of office life.
 Most cities have at least a couple to choose from, so visit them and get a sense of the vibe.
 Sites such as WeWork and the Bond Collective, cater to those who need a place to land for work & meetings.

 - Schedule “meet-ups”.
-With differences in location and time zones, in can be difficult to get on the same schedule.
-This limits communication and a feeling of being connected.
+With differences in location and time zones, in can be difficult to get on the same schedule as your home office.
+This limits communication and the feeling of being connected.
 Identify a time of day, when you know you can intersect “time-wise” and speak — and hopefully a ritual will develop.